 Once you’ve got your budget plan laid out, it will make no sense if you don’t actually refer to it.
 I easily forget where I spent my money on, and this requires me to record all transactions I do daily.
 I keep my receipts as much as possible, and log what happened to me financially at the end of every day.
 Fine, I skip some days (when I’m feeling a bit irresponsible) but I try my best to take note of my income/expense for the day in a notepad or even on my phone.

 I’ll be bold enough to say it, but you will not learn how to manage your money if you aren’t actually regularly monitoring it.
+Where does your money go once it falls into your hands (or your bank account)?
 You’ll just be surprised that one day, your money’s all gone.
-(This actually happened to me 6 years ago, story to follow.)
-S o, make sure that DAY BY DAY, you know where your money went.
+(This actually happened to me 6 years ago, when I was just shocked to find my fund slowly but surely getting depleted because I did not track it in any way.)
+So, make sure that DAY BY DAY, you know where your money went.

 Key item #3: ASSESS YOUR BUDGET PLAN & ADJUST